ntaft/vilnatroupe-globe-d3/README.md

 Future Goals:
 - create animation of group travel over time, or hop-scotching with one troupe around the globe.
-- display extensive metadata, such as plays, performance venues, etc.
+- display extensive metadata, such as plays, performance venues, statistics etc.

 Globe design and arcs adapted from code by Derek Watkins http://bl.ocks.org/dwtkns/4973620